didactek/deft-mcp2221/README.md

 - deft-devices compatible implementation of I2C read/write/read-and-write, with clock stretching support provided by the adapter
 - uses libusb/hidapi for usermode access to the device

+## The Device

+The MCP2221 is a very easy device to program for.

+I2C is provided on dedicated pins and is always available.
+Clock stretching is supported by the chip.

+Built-in commands support formatting start/repeated-start/stop frames.

 ## Requirements